Questions about the programme

 Questions about the language requirements

 Good command of English language is a requirement for admission.
 The EDISS programme only accepts TOEFL iBT and IELTS Academic language tests to demonstrate the level in the English language.
 No other tests, or versions of the above-mentioned tests (e.g. Home Edition), will be accepted.
 For more information on the required minimum test scores that we accept, as well as more information on the exemption criterion please see admission requirements.

 Is there any maximum year of the English proficiency test taken to be considered valid/accepted (and not expired) for EDISS?

-The language test results for the TOEFL iBT and IELTS Academic are valid for two years from the date of completion.
-When applying for EDISS, the test results must be valid 14 days after the application period.
+The language test results for the TOEFL iBT and IELTS Academic are usually valid for two years from the date of completion (you can check this with the test organizer).
+When applying for EDISS, the test results must be valid at least 14 days after the application period ends.
 If your test score has expired or will expire during the application period or during the 14 days after the application period, you will have to take the test again.

 I have received my university education in English in Pakistan.
 Do I have to take the language test?

-Yes, you will need to provide a valid English-language test score with your application since Pakistan is not one of the countries listed on the website.
+Yes, you will need to provide a valid English-language test score with your application since Pakistan is not one of the countries that fulfills the exception criteria.

 I have been on an Erasmus exchange for one year in the UK (which is a country on the exceptions list) and studied in English for a Bachelor’s Degree.
 Is this enough to demonstrate my skills in English?

 An exchange period is not enough to demonstrate your language skills.
-You must have completed your whole Bachelor’s or Master’s Degree and received a diploma for it in one of the listed countries to be waived the language skills requirement.
+You must have completed your whole Bachelor’s or Master’s Degree or secondary school education in English and received a diploma for it in one of the listed countries to be waived the language skills requirement.

 Questions about the degree requirements